frank06/ranger/README.md

 ## Tests

 It works in modern browsers.
-Tested on latest Chrome, Chromium, Firefox, Safari, Android stock browser, Chrome for Android, Chrome for iPhone, iPad mobile Safari.

-TODO: Internet Explorer.
+Tested on latest Chrome, Chromium, Firefox, Safari, IE 9/10/11, Opera for Windows 8, Android stock browser, Chrome for Android, Chrome for iPhone, iPad mobile Safari.

 ## License